 Nevada Home Sales

-❱ A total of 9,122 homes sold in the first quarter of the year—a drop of 7.3% compared to the same period a year ago.
-Sales were 10.8% lower than in the fourth quarter of 2021.
+❱ A total of 5,537 homes sold in the first quarter of the year, which was a drop of 39.4% compared to the same period in 2022.
+Sales were up 12% from the fourth quarter of last year.

-❱ Pending sales, which are an indicator of future closings, increased 1.6% compared to the prior quarter, suggesting that closings in the second quarter of 2022 may show very slight improvement from the current numbers.
+❱ Pending sales, which are an indicator of future closings, rose 45.4% compared to the fourth quarter, suggesting that the market may see further growth in sales in the second quarter.

 Nevada Home Prices

 ❱ If the level of sales activity was a surprise, prices decreasing by 7.2% from the first quarter of 2022 and 3.9% from the fourth quarter should make things clear: buyers were making deals.

 ❱ Listing prices, which are a leading indicator of the market, fell 3.9% from the final quarter of 2022.
 The market is clearly responding to higher financing costs.
 However, not all markets are the same.
 In Southwest Las Vegas, Summerlin, Anthem, Henderson, and The Lakes/Section 10, median listing prices rose quite significantly from the fourth quarter of 2022.

 ❱ Year over year, prices fell across the board.
 Compared to the fourth quarter of 2022, six neighborhoods saw higher prices.
 These were Centennial, Green Valley, The Lakes/Section 10, Southeast Las Vegas, Spring Valley, and Whitney.